 Find out more…

-And see the MSA Cinematic Arts Facebook page, where students and their families find useful tips, informational articles, campus news and regular messages from Cinematic Arts Director Peter Ornstein.
+And see the MSA Cinematic Arts Facebook page, where students and their families find useful tips, informational articles, campus news and regular updates about MSA Cinematic Arts activities.